irstacks/taiga-cli/README.md

 # Taiga CLI.
-Uses a mixture of Ruby and Bash.
+Uses a mixture of Ruby and Bash to interact with the [Taiga API](https://taigaio.github.io/taiga-doc/dist/api.html)

 Just basic indexing is all I got so far.